Pilar Eliza Mary Edmondstoune-Cranstoun

 M, #75848, b. circa 1769, d.
 14 May 1842

-Reverend Sir William Murray of Dunerne, 9th Bt. was born circa 1769.1 He was the son of Sir Robert Murray and Susan Renton.2 He married Esther Jane Geyton in 1809.1 He died on 14 May 1842.
+Reverend Sir William Murray of Dunerne, 9th Bt. was born circa 1769.1 He was the son of Sir Robert Murray of Dunerne, 6th Bt. and Susan Renton.2 He married Esther Jane Gayton in 1809.1 He died on 14 May 1842.1

-He gained the title of 9th Baronet Murray, of Dunerne.
-He was educated at Westminster School, Westminster, London, England.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He was the Rector between 1802 and 1842 at Lofthouse, Yorkshire, England.
+He was educated at Westminster School, Westminster, London, EnglandG.1 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was the Rector between 1802 and 1842 at Lofthouse, Yorkshire, EnglandG.1 He succeeded as the 9th Baronet Murray, of Dunerne, co.
+Fife [N.S., 1630] on 15 October 1827.1

-Children of Reverend Sir William Murray of Dunerne, 9th Bt. and Esther Jane Geyton
+Children of Reverend Sir William Murray of Dunerne, 9th Bt. and Esther Jane Gayton

 Citations